ingram-projects/animxyz/docs/content/sections/special.md

           ##jsx
 ---

+All the following classes and variables also have **in**, **out**, and **appear** versions as well.
 ### xyz-none
-The `xyz-none` class will turn off all animations for the element it is on.
+The `xyz-none` class will turn off animations for the element it is on.
 This is useful when you are using `xyz-nested` and don't want the parent element which is setting the `xyz` attribute and trigger classes to animate.
 [See how it works](?tab=examples&example=xyz-none#special)

+### xyz-none-all
+The `xyz-none-all` class will turn off AnimXYZ animations for the element it is on and all nested elements.
+This is useful if you want to provide your users with a control to disable all animations on your site for example.

+### xyz-absolute
+The `xyz-absolute` class will apply `position: absolute;` to the element it is on while an AnimXYZ animation is active on that element.

+### xyz-paused
+The `xyz-paused` class will pause any AnimXYZ animations on an element it is on.
+This is useful when combined with the `--xyz-start-offset` variable to allow precise control of animation playback state.

+### xyz-paused-all
+The `xyz-paused-all` class will pause any AnimXYZ animations on an element it is on as well as any AnimXYz animations on nested elements.